 Health boosting tip:

-Soak your lentils for at least 12 hours in cold water.
+Soak your lentils overnight in cold water.
 This starts them sprouting, which makes them even more digestible.
 I don’t bother unless I have extra time to spare.

 Why this soup is good for you: